 We honestly think that, except very, very specific and more or less simple apps, have a Mac OS computer and an iOS device to test our apps is the unique way to obtain the best results as possible.
 Even when Adobe Phonegap can be a good choice in certain cases, if our apps are more or less complex, we want to have more control about their build, and, we also want to debug our apps in a real iOS device.

 If you already have a Mac OS computer and some iOS device, congratulations!
-You can simply execute the appropriate SHELL file provided by DecSoft's App Builder in order to prepare the right XCode project for your app and also to directly get the IPA files, debug your apps in your iOS device and finally your apps and distribute it into the Apple Store or in other way.
+Install Apache Cordova and then you can simply execute the appropriate SHELL file provided by DecSoft's App Builder in order to prepare the right XCode project for your app and also to directly get the IPA files, debug your apps in your iOS device and finally your apps and distribute it into the Apple Store or in other way.

 If you don't have a Mac OS nor an iOS device, you can consider to try Adobe Phonegap.
 Maybe it's enough for your app.
 Even if you are playing with Windows it's possible to get an XCode project of your app ready to be build.
 But you can't build that project with XCode, since this IDE is not available for the Windows OS.